mohammedaliyy/manage-landing-page/README.md

 # Manage Landing Page

 Welcome to Manage landing page website!.
 I created this website to showcase my coding skills and to continue learning and growing as a developer.
-I was inspired to start this project after discovering the challanges available on https://www.frontendmentor.io/
+I was inspired to start this project after discovering the challanges available on [**Frontend Mentor**](https://www.frontendmentor.io/) 🔗

 ## Features